pumukit/PuMuKIT/src/Pumukit/WebTVBundle/Resources/doc/OverrideGuide.md

  parameters:
   breadcrumbs_home_title:    'WebTV'                # 'Home' option title for the breadcrumbs service.
   catalogue_thumbnails:      true                   # If set to true, the full catalogue will list thumbnails instead of text.
-  categories_tag_cod:        ITUNESU                # Cod of Root Tag to create the Categories page. categories.list_general_tags:  true               # If true, adds a 'general tag' to each category.
+  categories_tag_cod:        UNESCO                 # Cod of Root Tag to create the Categories page. categories.list_general_tags:  true               # If true, adds a 'general tag' to each category.
   columns_objs_announces:    2                      # Number of columns for announces.
 (Default 1)
   columns_objs_bytag:        2                      # Number of columns for bytag.
 (Default 2)